History of UND TRIO

 The 2000s

 During 2001-2006 one other TRIO staff administration change was made in response to program growth and needs.
-In 2001 Elaine Metcalfe was named TRIO Associate Director, serving a percentage for each of the five programs.
-She also continued to serve as the Assistant Director for Talent Search.
-Upon Neil Reuter’s retirement in 2006, Elaine Metcalfe became the Director of UND TRIO Programs.
+In 2001 Elaine Metcalfe was named TRIO Associate Director, serving a percentage for each of the five programs; and she also continued to serve as the Assistant Director for Talent Search.
+Upon Neil Reuter’s retirement in 2006, Elaine Metcalfe became the Director of the UND TRIO Programs until her retirement in 2014.
+After Elaine’s retirement, Derek Sporbert moved from his position as EOC Assistant Director to TRIO Program Director.